garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Inclusive Design.md

 ### Normal = Average
 If you design for average, you design for no one. (as not one is at the same dimension)
-- It is not difficult to design something that's cu
+- It is not difficult to design something that's customizable while keeping the cost minimum

+### Why is it important?
+It allows us to make a great product for the greatest number of people Our designs should reflect diversity, as nobody is constant: everyone changes & adapts to the context around them In other words, barrier to participation shou